sosoyan/trRefsUpdater/README.md

 It can be used in maya as custom python callback as well as seperate command.

-1.To activate custom maya callback which enables interactive notifications after every time you open maya scene.
-Just add userSetup.py and trRefsUpdater.py to your maya scripts directory, or if you already have userSetup.py, just add this lines above.
+1.To activate custom maya callback which enables interactive notifications after every time you open maya scene, just add trRefsUpdater.py and userSetup.py to your maya scripts directory, or if you already have userSetup.py, add this lines above.

 ```bash
 import maya.utils as utils